 Bishop Walsh boys, girls tennis win 5-0 over Keyser

 Apr.
-10—CUMBERLAND — The Bishop Walsh boys and girls tennis teams rolled to 5-0 wins over Keyser on Tuesday.
+11—CUMBERLAND — The Bishop Walsh boys and girls tennis teams rolled to 5-0 wins over Keyser on Tuesday.

 On the girls side, Autumn Hoppert defeated Connie Stronger, 7-6, 1-0 (forfeit) in first singles and Adair Perini downed Kylie Keplinger, 6-4, 6-4, in second.